+38 (097) 842 08 34

 During the design process, we consider the ideal location of the infrastructure both in terms of the guest’s use scenario and the logistics of loading and staff work.
 We pay special attention to the space for infrastructure.
 For example, few people take into account how large a technical room is needed for the functioning of the pool and SPA, as well as how important it is to think about the convenient loading of the kitchen and storage facilities.

 Typically, the infrastructure should be interconnected, have the most convenient access routes for guests and have facade windows with a good view.
+As a result, a cohesive hotel and restaurant complex is formed, where the restaurant, lobby, spa, and rooms operate as a unified system.

 Development of an engineering communications system

 At this stage, special attention is paid to the zoning of all rooms and the development of a detailed layout of the rooms, indicating the exact area of each room, interior features, and lighting.
 After that, all communications are marked on the diagram of the heating, plumbing, drainage, lighting, and ventilation systems.
 In addition, the location of the entrance group and windows is taken into account to ensure convenient access for guests and optimal lighting of the interior.
+When designing SPA complexes, it is especially important to assess in advance the load on the engineering systems, the size of the technical areas, and the zoning requirements for wet and dry rooms.

 On the photo: Ribas Karpaty hotel